OurVoiceUSA/HelloVoter/docs/Canvassing-Guidelines.md

 ### No Leaving Materials

 Feel free to hand out any materials you may have created for your own canvassing purposes.
-However, Our Voice does not recommend leaving them unattended.
+However, Our Voice USA does not recommend leaving them unattended.
 Leaving anything on their door or doorstep may be considered littering.
 Also, adding things in or on mailboxes are off limits.
 It isn't just nosey, it's a federal offense!

 ### If you receive compensation